wingos80/thesis_notes/1st_read_notes.md

 > "Monte Carlo (MC) methods are ways of solving the reinforcement learning problem based on averaging sample returns"

 Such methods estimates *returns* of states or state-action pairs by taking large number of return from an agent acting in an environment or in a simulated environment, so called *actual* and *simulated* experience, then averaging them to find an estimate for the return of each sate-action pair.
-I.e. they can be used to estimate the state-value function or the action-value function.
+I.e. they use the sampled returns to estimate the state-value function or the action-value function, which by definition requires experiencing an entire episode before an update is performed, as only then is a return known.
 These methods adopt the policy evaluation and improvement steps from GPI with the exception being that value functions are **sampled** from experiences instead of **computed** using analytical models of the MDP.

 An important property of MC methods is the fact that the estimated value functions for each state or state-action pair are independent from other states or state-action pairs, as each estimates do not use another estimate to compute its' value, in other words MC methods do not bootstrap.